Union for the Progress of Guinea

-The Union for the Progress of Guinea (Union pour le Progrès de la Guinée, UPG) is an opposition political party in Guinea.
-In the parliamentary election held on 30 June 2002, the party won 4.1% of the popular vote and 3 out of 114 seats.

-The UPG was led for years by Jean-Marie Doré, who unsuccessfully ran for President in 1993 and 1998.
-It held one position in the government of Prime Minister Ahmed Tidiane Souaré, which was appointed on June 19, 2008.
+The Union for the Progress of Guinea (UPG; Union pour le Progrès de la Guinée) is an opposition political party in Guinea.
+The UPG was led for years by Jean-Marie Doré, who served as Prime Minister of Guinea from January to December 2010.
+It held one position in the government of Prime Minister Ahmed Tidiane Souaré, which was appointed on 19 June 2008.
+The party was dissolved in 2026 by the government of president Mamady Doumbouya.